2021 Virtual Educator Retreat

 - Support students in developing their own investigations;

-- Create an implementation plan for using citizen science and science investigations in your teaching (whether virtually or in-person);
+- Create an implementation plan for using science investigations in your teaching;

-- Utilize the Merlin and Seek apps to support participation in citizen-science projects.
+- Use the Merlin and Seek apps to support participation in citizen-science projects.

 - The retreat is priced at $195 and includes course registration, 6 webinars, and 2.6 CEU credits from Cornell University.